Implementing a Quality Management System: Best Practice

 What is a Quality Management System (QMS)?

-A QMS is a coordinated set of values and processes implemented by an organisation to ensure that it meets the standards demanded by its customers and any key stakeholders.
+A QMS is a coordinated set of values and processes implemented by an organization to ensure that it meets the standards demanded by its customers and any key stakeholders.
 The ISO 9001:2015 standard is the relevant international standard that sets out the broad requirements of a quality management system.

 Why is a QMS important?